Photographer: Derek Keats

 Crowned Eagle Physical Description

-Most notably, in terms of length, the Crowned Eagle constitutes a highly impressive creature.
+Clearly, in terms of size and beauty, the Crowned Eagle constitutes a highly impressive creature.
 This further holds true even when compared to other raptors.
 That remains true due to the fact that the bird ranks as the fifth largest known variety of eagle on earth.

-Additionally, its coloring evolved in an especially impressive pattern.
-This pattern typically consists of a mottled combination of brown, black, white, and gray, as mature adults.
-However, infants typically display white and black, with traces of pink on the chests.
+The coloring of the winged beauty evolved in an especially amazing pattern.
+This typically consists of a mottled combination of brown, black, white, and gray, as mature adults.
+Infants, howver, typically display white and black, with smaller traces of pink on the chests.

 - Kingdom: Animalia